-(5) the presence of at least two facilitiesbased competitors, including without limitation facilitiesbased providers of wireless or voice over internet protocol services, operating in all or part of the wire center for which a determination of effective competition is requested that are unaffiliated with the petitioning carrier and provide the same or reasonably comparable service of the type for which the finding of effective competition is sought;

-- (6) the ability of the petitioning provider to affect prices or deter competition; and - (7) such other factors as the commission deems appropriate. - C. If, in the wire center serving area for which a determination of effective competition is requested, the incumbent provider provides basic local exchange service either separately or bundled to less than one-half of the customer locations served at the time the petition is filed, the public interest requires that effective competition be presumed for all regulated telecommunications services provided by the incumbent provider in that wire center serving area; provided, however, that findings and presumptions applied pursuant to this section shall be made separately for residential and business services and customer locations. - [C.] D. No provider of public telecommunications service may use current revenues earned or expenses incurred in .200967.2 conjunction with any noncompetitive service to subsidize competitive public telecommunications services.
-In order to avoid cross-subsidization of competitive services by noncompetitive telecommunications services, prices or rates charged for a competitive telecommunications service shall cover the cost for the provision of the service consistent with the principles of Subsection G of Section 63-9A-8.1 NMSA 1978.
-In any proceeding held pursuant to this section, the party [providing the service] claiming that the price for a competitive telecommunications service does not cover the cost shall bear the burden of proving that the prices charged for competitive telecommunications services do not cover cost; provided, however, that the commission may require the carrier against whom the complaint is filed to submit a cost study for the service that is the subject of the complaint as part of its examination and determination of the complaint.
+- (5) the presence of at least two facilitiesbased competitors, including all facilities-based providers of wireless or voice over internet protocol services, that are operating in all or part of the wire center serving area for which a determination of effective competition is requested and that are unaffiliated with the petitioning provider and provide the same or reasonably comparable service of the type for which the finding of effective competition is sought; - (6) the ability of the petitioning provider to affect prices or deter competition; and - (7) other factors that the commission deems appropriate. - C. If, in the wire center serving area for which a determination of effective competition is requested, the incumbent provider for that wire center provides basic local exchange service either separately or bundled to fewer than one-half of the customer locations in which that service is available at the time the petition is filed, effective competition is presumed for all regulated telecommunications services provided by the incumbent provider in that wire center serving area. - [C.] D. No provider of public telecommunications service may use current revenues earned or expenses incurred in conjunction with any noncompetitive service to subsidize competitive public telecommunications services.
+In order to .204952.2 avoid cross-subsidization of competitive services by noncompetitive telecommunications services, prices or rates charged for a competitive telecommunications service shall cover the cost for the provision of the service consistent with the principles set forth in Subsection G of Section 63-9A-8.1 NMSA 1978.
+In any proceeding held pursuant to this section, the party [providing the service] claiming that the price for a competitive telecommunications service does not cover the cost of providing that service shall bear the burden of proving that the prices charged for competitive telecommunications services do not cover cost.
+As part of its examination of and determination on a complaint, the commission may require the carrier against which the complaint is filed to submit a cost study for the service that is the subject of the complaint.

-$[\frac{\partial \cdot}{\partial \cdot}]$ $\underline{E.}$ The commission may, upon its own motion or on the petition of an interested party and after notice to all interested parties and customers and a hearing, reclassify any service previously determined to be a competitive telecommunications service if after a hearing the commission finds that a service is not subject to effective competition.
+$[\mathfrak{D}{free}]$ $\underline{\text{E.}}$ The commission may, upon its own motion or on the petition of an interested party and after notice to all interested parties and customers and a hearing, reclassify any service previously determined to be a competitive telecommunications service if after a hearing the commission finds that a service is not subject to effective competition.

-F. If a service is deregulated pursuant to a determination of effective competition, for those wire centers where that service is deregulated, the petitioning carrier shall no longer be eligible to claim an exemption from the application of the Unfair Practices Act or the Antitrust Act."
+F. The petitioning provider of a wire center serving area in which service is deregulated pursuant to a determination of effective competition is ineligible for an exemption from the Unfair Practices Act or the Antitrust Act."

 SECTION 5.
-Section 63-9A-8.1 NMSA 1978 (being Laws 1998, Chapter 108, Section 61, as amended) is amended to read:
+Section 63-9A-8.1 NMSA 1978 (being Laws 1998,

+Chapter 108, Section 61, as amended) is repealed and a new Section 63-9A-8.1 NMSA 1978 is enacted to read:

 "63-9A-8.1.
-CHANGE IN RATES.--
+[NEW MATERIAL] CHANGE IN RATES.--